-The Department of American Indian Studies, in conjunction with the Foster School of Business, will offer a summer certificate program in Tribal Gaming and Hospitality Management.
-This 10-credit program spans the full summer term (June 19 to August 18) and is open to current UW students, visiting students, and the general public.
+The Department of American Indian Studies, in conjunction with the Foster School of Business, offers an annual summer certificate program in Tribal Gaming and Hospitality Management.
+This 10-credit program spans the full summer term and is open to current UW students, visiting students, and the general public.

 - Undergraduate academic credit

 - Capstone project to develop a business plan related to the tribal gaming industry

 - Onsite visits to tribal gaming facilities

 - Guest speakers from the tribal gaming and hospitality industry

 You'll learn the essentials of accounting, finance, business management, and marketing, with a specific focus on the tribal gaming and hospitality industry.